brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 # Revision History

-R9 has minor wording changes.
+R9 has minor wording changes and updates the [implementation experience](#implementation-experience) section.

 R8 re-adds the [namespace-scope exclusion](#namespace-scope-packs), and more wording updates.
 Also rebases the wording to account for [@P0609R3].